24 Church Street • Roxbury, CT 06783-1703

 The Crosby Fund for Haitian Education The Crosby Fund for Haitian Education (CFHE) was founded in 2004 by Rebecca and Frederick Crosby of Old Lyme, CT, to provide full scholarships for secondary education to academically gifted students living in the Artibonite Valley (north of Port-au-Prince), who otherwise could not attend school.
 In 2006, we expanded the program to include university scholarships, and, in 2009, we initiated our technical school scholarships in the hopes that both of these programs would prepare students for professional careers in Haiti.
 This expansion of our program was a natural outcome due to the success of many students graduating from high school and the need to continue their education for future employment.

-IRIS – Integrated Refugee and Immigrant Services, based in New Haven, this organization work with community groups to sponsor and settle refugees in local communities.
+IRIS – Integrated Refugee and Immigrant Services, based in New Haven, this organization works with community groups to sponsor and settle refugees in local communities.

 Seafarer’s Friend, based in Boston, MA Provides for the spiritual, social, emotional, and physical needs of sailors on shore in Boston, MA, Portland, ME, and Portsmouth, NH